casey/just/README.md

 operating system, databases, systems over the network, and any of the myriad other things which may change the execution of a computer program.

-Additionally, `just` reliably detect unrelated or cosmetic changes, like changes to whitespace or formatting, which don't affect execution.
+Additionally, `just` cannot determine when changes are unrelated or changes, such as changes to whitespace and formatting which don't affect execution.

 ### Private Recipes